There are a few areas of your home that are especially important to look at from a feng shuiperspective, and one of these is the front door.

 - Black: Black is an elegant color representing wisdom and intuition.
 It can also be used with the intention of attracting and absorbing prosperity and positivity into your home.

 - Deep charcoal gray: If you like the idea of black, but feel that it would be too harsh with your home’s exterior, try a very deep charcoal gray that is almost black.
-It’s important to choose a very dark shade of gray if your intention is to bring in water energy, since lighter grays represent the metal element.
+It’s important to choose a very dark shade of gray if your intention is to bring in water energy, since lighter grays represent the metal element, which you will find with a west-facing front door.

 - Dark navy blue: Similarly, a very dark navy blue that is close to black can invite in water element qualities.
 Deep navy can be a beautiful front door color that complements many different styles of decor.